danielmorgan/curse-of-strahd-notes/README.md

 * Davian suggests we pay tribute to Hekktor by naming a wine after him
     * Hekktor's Fireball Wine - in honour of the fact he never got to cast Fireball
+* Berez, ruined village, magical hermit lives there, enemy of The Order of the Feather

+## Berez

+* Old lady Jenny hates Strahd
+* Her sister is a witch who serves Strahd
+* Jenny gave us a potion of healing each, and a 1hr potion of invisibility and a wooden coin we can flip to summon her
+* She disappeared into thin air
+* Scarecrows and whispers
+* Stone circle across river, we wade across
+* Shrine, three ladies, lamp sat on top, dagger
+    * Ladies of the nature of the land?
+    * Or the witches coven?
+* Little girl runs out, motions to keep quiet
+* Old women ask what we're doing here, take a ring and our taroka cards
+* Baba Lasaka
+* Witches Coven
+* Strahd is Babba's son?

+## Death of Barry

+Baba Lasaka's house stomped the bard, then she fingered him to death.
+His corpse reanimated and walked towards her as we fled.

+## Retreat to Vallaki

+* Hekktor's head on a pike in the road, pinecone in eye socket and letter in mouth, disappeared in a flash of lightning
+* Shapeshifters in Vallaki
+* Travelling man from the circus, unleashed a sabretooth tiger during the festivities, chased out of town
+* Baron and Isaac come to vet us, Isaac is escorting us around town because we got kicked out
+* Raven sigil covered guy outside tavern
+* Urwin talking to chainmail covered man
+* Both turn out to be the new PCs, interviewed to join the party
+* Isaac drunk and passed out
+* Vasiliy tells us Ireena has been kidnappeed
+* Purple flashes from Baron's attic
+* Ilasah's daughter is dead - drunk man found body, told to us by Blinski
+* Isaac buys toys from Blinski
+* Mentor was Fritz Von Ghreer
+* Blinski got his monkey from circus man
+* Clockwork man, made by mentor, in Castle Ravenloft.
+If we recover it Blinski will give us his monkey Mojo.

+## Sneaking into the Baron's house

+* Man in 2nd floor chained up, Udo
+* Spoke out against Baron, we freed him
+* In attic, young man with a grey streak of hair
+* Broken teleportation circle, disappearing servants
+* Vampire spawn in teleportation spell
+* Teleportation circle
+* His spell book has sigil sequences 3 permanent teleportation circles, somewhere in Barovia
+* He was killed by some magic fit
+* We took his head in hopes of speaking to it with magic the next day
+* Hid his head in the Ethereal Realm, adjacent to my tavern room

+## The church

+* Father Lucian speaks druidic, druids were pissed with us basically
+* Mount Baratok is all the way north

+## Baron's house

+* Isaac moves us on, the baron is grieving his son